luxonis/depthai-docs-website/source/pages/faq.rst

 .. image:: /_static/images/faq/modular-stereo-cam-min-dist.png
   :alt: Jetson Tx2

-For any stereo baseline under 29cm, the minimum depth is dictated by the hyperfocal distance (the distance above which objects are in focus) of 19.6cm.
+For any stereo baseline under 29 cm, the minimum depth is dictated by the hyperfocal distance (the distance above which objects are in focus) of 19.6cm.

-For stereo baselines wider than 29cm, the minimum depth is limited by the horizontal field of view (HFOV):
+For stereo baselines wider than 29 cm, the minimum depth is limited by the horizontal field of view (HFOV):

 .. code-block:: python